 Research and other operations at Cornell University generate chemical waste requiring disposal.
 Some of these chemicals can be recycled in the chemical surplus program to be reused by other members of the Cornell community, while other chemicals are classified as hazardous waste and specific rules must be followed, prior to disposal, to be in compliance with federal, state and local regulations.

 Any questions regarding the disposal of chemicals generated in university operations (labs, shops, maintenance, campus life, building care, etc) should be directed to Environmental Health & Safety at "askEHS".
 Any questions regarding the disposal of chemicals or wastewater from construction activities or utilities should be directed to Environmental Health & Safety at

 Within individual work areas and laboratories, authorization for specific operations, delineation of appropriate safety procedures and instruction about these procedures is the responsibility of the Principal Investigators and/or supervisors.
 This includes appropriate chemical waste disposal practices and

-Certain classes of chemicals cannot be poured down the drain - they must be collected and disposed of as hazardous waste using the Cornell University Department of Environmental Health and Safety’s waste procedures.
-If you have questions regarding the proper collection and disposal of aqueous solutions, low concentrations or small volumes of chemicals within the categories below, contact EH&S at AskEHS.
-See the Ithaca Area Wastewater Treatment Facility specific prohibitions section 264-5 for more information.
+Certain classes of chemicals cannot be poured down the drain - they must be collected, managed and disposed of as hazardous waste using the Cornell University Department of Environmental Health and Safety’s waste procedures.
+If you have questions regarding the proper collection and disposal of aqueous solutions, low concentrations or small volumes of chemicals within the categories below, contact EHS at "askEHS"

 The following classes of chemicals are prohibited from drain disposal: